getml/getml.com/src/docs/data_model/data_model.md

 When working with getML, the raw data usually comes in the form of relational data.
 That means the information relevant for a prediction is spread over several tables.
 The data model is the definition of the relationships between all of them.

-> __Note__: If you are not sure what relational data is, check out our [blog post](https://go.getml.com/resources/relational-data-for-dummies) on this topic.

 Most relational machine learning problems can be represented in the form of a star schema, in which case you can use the [`StarSchema`](getml/data/StarSchema) abstraction.
 If your data set is a time series, you can use the [`TimeSeries`](getml/data/TimeSeries) abstraction.
 [](){#data_model_tables}